 Nidra

 Just as nature has its waking and resting periods, so do we.
 Sleep is an important aspect of life.
 Strong immunity and healthy ojas depend on it.
-Think of rest and wakefulness on opposite sides of a circle.
+Think of rest and wakefulness as opposite sides of a circle.
 Sleep impacts our waking hours, while the quality and pace of the day affect sleep, it’s a simple feedback loop.
-This means, every action throughout your day can influence how you sleep.
+This means every action throughout your day can influence how you sleep.
 Think about that.

 Brahmacharya

-When was the last time you took pause?
-Meaning, when was the last time you pulled away from the computer, turned off the music, said no to a crowded event, and instead sat quietly watching or listening to nature or your breath.
+When was the last time you took a pause?
+Meaning, when was the last time you pulled away from the computer, turned off the music, said no to a crowded event, and instead sat quietly watching or listening to nature or your breath?
 When was the last time you stopped doing and did not replace it with scrolling or checking email?
 It is so important to rest the senses.
 When continuously pushed, with stimulus or unconsciousness, our thought forms and frequencies speed up and become disrupted.
 Ultimately leading to feeling unwell.
 Remember, slowing down is okay, permission granted.